 I signed up for a tour with Chiloé Turismo Verde for 10,000 pesos.
 My expectations were low, but even if they were high I would have been impressed.
 A brand new vehicle and friendly driver accompanied us for the tour.

 For the record, I paid in full for my ticket and Chiloé Turismo Verde had no idea I was going to write this post.

 Taking the boat to see the penguins

-After a beautiful 30 minute drive, you’ll arrive to the beach.
-If you’re with a tour, your driver will arrange the time for your boat departure with the local fishermen.
+After a beautiful 30-minute drive, you’ll arrive at the beach.
+If you’re on a tour, your driver will arrange the time for your boat’s departure with the local fishermen.
 If you drove yourself, you’ll need to do this on your own.
 Just walk up to any one of the many little stands along the beach.